 By having God use God godself for creation, we made God real and we made the result real.
 We did not leave God hanging, immaculate, untouched.
 We linked God to the result, or at least parts of God ended up being the material result.
 God sacrificed (parts of) God.

 If you believe in God and you have never asked yourself this question, then give yourself time to ponder it.
 The comfortable room you ended up in will still be available after you walked back to the front door to investigate it.
 That room you came from will not go away.
 But at the front door, ask yourself what God used to establish creation.
 If you don’t want to answer it, that is fine, and just go back to the room you were sitting in already.
 It is still there.

-Everyone else, wonder about the difference in structure of A/ believing in God and stating that there are things we simply cannot know, and compare this to the structure of B/ believing in God and stating that God must have used something real to create our reality.
-How else could God be real if it wasn’t for that realistic front door.
+Everyone else can wonder out loud about the difference in structure of A/ believing in God and stating that there are things we simply cannot know, and next compare this to the structure of B/ believing in God and stating that God must have used something real to create our reality.
+How else could God be real if it wasn’t for that realistic front door?

 In the first structure, we can find ourselves dumbfounded about our reality.
 We could declare God as Almighty and we are then incapable of understanding how it was done.
 God is placed in the highest position possible and we find ourselves in a relatively lower position.

 In the second structure, we find we have more in common with God than we perhaps ever thought possible.
 Not only is God no longer the intact original version because (some parts of) God transformed into matter, in effect establishing a distinctly different remainder of God today.
 But we ourselves are then results of God as well, and not results by God.
 Instead of placing God in the highest position, we can then place God in the most central position instead, within ourselves.